Student and Family Support Program

 Florence Crittenton Services’ Family Engagement Program helps family members to understand the importance of their role in both the teen mother’s and the young child’s lives.
 One of the most important parts of this program are the monthly Family Events held here on campus.
 These events are typically held in the late afternoons and include our teen mothers, their children, family members, and partners.
 Dinner is often provided.
 Events include fun activities for families, as well as educational components such as information about our services and workshops about safe sleep, nutrition on a budget, or parenting techniques.

-Florence Crittenton Services provides teen moms (ages 14 to 21) and their children (ages six weeks to five years) with basic needs items required to raise healthy families.
+Florence Crittenton Services provides teen moms (ages 14 to 21) and their children (ages 6 weeks to 5 years) with basic needs items required to raise healthy families.
 All new items are distributed in our Baby Bucks store in partnership with Zonta Club of Denver II, where students earn credits to spend on diapers, wipes, car seats, clothing, and toys through good school attendance.
-Items also can be “purchased” using CPR2 tickets that are distributed to students who demonstrate our campus values: Community, Potential, Respect, and Responsibility – CPR2.
+Items also can be “purchased” using CPR2 tickets that are distributed to students who demonstrate our campus values: Community, Potential, Respect, and Responsibility.
 All gently used items are distributed at no cost in our A Precious Boutique in partnership with A Precious Child.
-The boutique is stocked with gently-used business casual attire, shoes, accessories, children’s clothing and toys.
+The boutique is stocked with gently used business casual attire, shoes, accessories, children’s clothing and toys.
 We distribute gift cards throughout the year as an emergency resource, incentives for academic improvement, prizes for our Family Engagement Events, and gifts for the holidays.

 We accept donations of new and gently used items from our Wish List at the Florence Crittenton Services offices located at 96 So.
-Zuni St., Denver, CO 80223 from 7:30 a.m. to 5:00 p.m., Monday through Friday, except national holidays.
+Zuni St., Denver, CO 80223 on Monday, Wednesday, and Thursday 9:00 a.m.-5:00 p.m. or by appointment.